Former Saddleback College Counselor Accused of Soliciting Sex from Students

 No longer employed on campus, Williams will attend the pre-trial hearing on July 11th and is out on a $20,000 bond.
 He allegedly asked a student to send him a naked picture of herself in exchange for him doing her a favor and processing late financial-aid paperwork, after which she reported him to authorities.
 Copies of the photos were later found on a few of Williams’ devices.
 The number of students he has sexually solicited is unknown, as is whether or not he engaged in any sexual activity with students.

-At Manly, Stewart, and Finaldi, we have a track record of success representing victims of abuse in schools and colleges because we truly feel passionate about using the law to fight for the justice these victims deserve.
+At Manly, Stewart, & Finaldi, we have a track record of success representing victims of sexual abuse in schools and colleges because we truly feel passionate about using the law to fight for the justice these victims deserve.
 Our firm won the largest settlement in history against a public school district in a sexual abuse case.
-We are dedicated California sexual abuse attorneys and nothing will stop us in our fight to hold those perpetrators accountable.
+We are dedicated California child sexual abuse lawyers and nothing will stop us in our fight to hold those perpetrators accountable.
 Sexual abuse occurs more commonly than many people believe, and it is essential victims of sexual abuse speak up as soon as the first incident occurs, so as to prevent it from happening to them or to others again.

 If you are a victim of sexual abuse, you deserve to find peace of mind, closure, and a sense of security following such a horrific experience, and our legal team intends to help you move past this event by seeking the justice you are entitled to.
 If you or someone you know has been victimized by Javier Alberto Williams, please don’t hesitate to contact the Orange County Sheriff’s department.
 You don’t have to go through this alone.